-Drop-off stations are open to Fort Worth homeowners and some renters for disposal of trash, brush and recyclables.
+Drop-off stations are open to Fort Worth homeowners and some renters for disposal of trash, brush, recyclables, household chemicals and donated items.
 To use a drop-off station, show a recent Fort Worth water bill or current driver’s license with a Fort Worth address to prove you have an active sanitation account.
 Renters with a Fort Worth address may use drop-off stations if they have a current Fort Worth water bill.
 Apartment renters may use the stations for recyclables only.

 Brennan Drop-off Station

 Old Hemphill Road Drop-off Station

 6260 Old Hemphill Road